willuwontu/LobbyCodes/README.md

 ## Lobby Codes
 --------------

 Join lobbies via a short code, instead of needing to send invites on Steam.
-Works with players who are **not** on your Steam friends list.
+Works for **ALL** players, even those who are not on your Steam friends list.

 ![lobbycodeui](https://github.com/willuwontu/LobbyCodes/blob/main/lobbycodeui.png?raw=true)